danielmiessler/fabric/patterns/analyze_prose/system.md

 2. Evaluate the SURPRISE or NOVELTY of the ideas in the writing, i.e., is it proposing anything new?
 Is it describing a vision of the future?

-"A - Brilliant" -- Relatively new ideas, and/or visionary ideas describing how to think about something, and/ or describing what will happen in the future.
-Can discuss existing ideas, but does so in a new way.
+"A - Surprising" -- Significant new ideas or applications of existing ideas.
+Or involves a vision of the future.

-"B - Good" -- Good expansion of known ideas, but no vision of the future, or description of how the ideas can be applied.
+"B - Good" -- Expansion of known ideas, but no vision of the future, or description of how the ideas might be applied.

 "C - Decent" -- Improvement and/or clarification of well-known ideas.